 A six-figure freelancer shows you how to land clients quickly.

 When you want to find work as a journalist, you need to focus on your experience and the story you’re pitching.
-What do you need to focus on when you’re pitching for content marketing work?
-Read on.

 1. Focus on them, not you

 Like with most forms of marketing, you need to focus on the client’s needs and not yours.
-This is a bit different from the kind of marketing (querying/pitching) we do as journalists, where the focus is neither the client, nor you, but the readers and the story.
-When you’re marketing for content marketing work, you need to demonstrate very clearly that you understand the needs of the business you want to write for.
+This differs from the marketing (querying/pitching) we do as journalists, where the focus is neither the client, nor you, but the readers and the story.

 2. Send letters of introduction

 Pitching to content marketing agencies or even directly to clients does not involve sending story ideas.
 That will land you in the trash folder and get your emails ignored.
 While you sent story ideas as a freelance journalist, that is the last thing you want to do as a content marketing writer, unless you’re specifically asked to.
-Think of it more like trade magazines, where you build a relationship first based on your understanding of the publication and their readers, and move to assignments later.

 3. Be specific about your expertise